5 Days Helambu Trek

 • Mode of Travel: Walking

 Helambu Valley is a part of Langtang National Park.
-Many trekkers that trek the Langtang region also trek the routes of Helambu.
+Many trekkers who trek the Langtang region also trek the routes of Helambu.
 Helambu trek is easy and short, so it is famous among trekkers.

 Hyolmo people are the locals of the Helambu; they have been living there for centuries.
 They have a culture similar to Sherpas and Tamangs and have their Language, Yolmo.